kimfucious/sakura/README.md

 This will bring everything down to your machine into a folder named, kimfucious-bj.

-Your file tree will look something like this (though probably not in this order):
+Your file tree will look something like this:

 ```bash
 ├── 404.html